dannynacker/octAVEs/README.md

 # Conclusion

-The octAVEs script provides a robust workflow for converting audio files into control parameters using FFT-based spectral extraction, while autoTUNE offers an alternative approach that leverages the Constant Q Transform to “autotune” spectral data to a musical scale.
+The octAVEs script provides a robust workflow for converting audio files into control parameters using FFT-based spectral extraction, while autoTUNED offers an alternative approach that leverages the Constant Q Transform to “autotune” spectral data to a musical scale.
 By offering dynamic amplitude scaling, flexible dwell time grouping, and thorough input validation with visualization, these tools enable a seamless transition from audio signal to visual performance.
 Choose the pipeline that best fits your musical and technical requirements, or experiment with both to see which output best aligns with your creative vision.